iffat1234/Simon-game/README.md

 # Technologies used
 JavaScript
-HTML
+,HTML
-CSS
+,CSS

 # Features
 Colorful interface
-Dynamic gameplay
+,Dynamic gameplay
-Score tracking
+,Score tracking

 # Usage
 Clone the repository , open the index.html,and play the game!